josejnra/python/concurreny/README.md

 - **Asynchronous version**: Judit moves from table to table, making one move at each table.
 She leaves the table and lets the opponent make their next move during the wait time.
 One move on all 24 games takes Judit 24 * 5 == 120 seconds, or 2 minutes.
 The entire exhibition is now cut down to 120 * 30 == 3600 seconds, or just 1 hour.

+At the heart of async IO are **coroutines**.
+A **coroutine** is a specialized version of a Python generator function.
+Let’s start with a baseline definition and then build off of it as you progress here: *a coroutine is a function that can suspend its execution before reaching return, and it can indirectly pass control to another coroutine for some time*.

 ### Scheduling Asynchronous Tasks
 Async frameworks need a scheduler, usually called "event loop".
 The loop keeps track of all the running tasks.
 When a function is suspended, return controls to the loop, which then finds another function to start or resume.
 This is called **cooperative multi-tasking**.